 You Can Speak with Our Team About Your Case

-If you or a loved one was bitten by a dog and injured, you may be able to seek compensation from the owner.
+If you or a loved one was bitten by a dog and injured, you may be able to seek compensation from the owner with the help of an Atlanta dog bite attorney.
 It is the owner’s responsibility to keep their dog from harming people.
 They could be liable in your case.
 The team at Bader Scott Injury Lawyers is available to speak with you more.

 Call a team member for a free consultation at (404) 888-8888 to get the process started.
 You can tell us the details of your accident, and we can tell you how you can proceed.
 You will not owe us anything unless we settle your case.
 Call today to speak with us.